Is there a cure for TMJ?

 Additionally, practicing good posture can ease the tension in your jaw muscles.
 Pay attention to how you sit and stand, and take breaks if you are in one position for too long.
 Another helpful tip is to avoid clenching your teeth or chewing gum, as both actions can stress your jaw.

 These tips can help TMJ symptoms but don't address the root cause of your pain.
-For a complete diagnosis, see Dr. Randi Green in Springfield, Missouri, or request a free virtual video consultation here.
+For a complete diagnosis, see Dr. Randi Green in Springfield, Missouri.

 Finally, consider incorporating stress-reducing activities, such as yoga, meditation, or massage, into your daily routine, as stress can trigger TMJ symptoms.
 By making these minor adjustments, day-to-day life with TMJ can be more manageable.